Newsroom & FAQ’s

 The Need for Food:

-One in seven adults and one in five children and seniors in Helena are food insecure.*
+One in seven adults and one in five children and seniors in the greater Helena area are food insecure.*

 * Food Insecurity definition – being without reliable access to a sufficient quantity of affordable, nutritious food

-Disabilities, health issues and/or medical expenses, increases in housing and other living expenses, unexpected life expenses, unemployment or underemployment, and social and economic isolation can all create financial hardships.
+Many factors contribute to food insecurity, including disabilities, health issues, and/or medical expenses, increases in housing, food, and other living expenses, unexpected life events, unemployment or underemployment, and social and economic isolation, all of which can create financial hardships.
 Food support ensures our neighbors don’t have to face hunger or sacrifice nutrition to meet other expenses.

 Helena Food Share Impact:

-Nearly 1.9 million pounds of food were provided in 2024.
+Over 2.2 million pounds of food were provided in 2025.
 That much food puts over 1.5 million meals on tables in our community.

-45,957 packs of weekend meals & snacks were distributed in 2023 to Helena, East Helena, Boulder, Basin, Canyon Creek, and Lincoln Pre-K, Elementary and Middle School students who experience chronic food insecurity.
+41,090 packs of weekend meals & snacks were distributed in 2025 to Helena, East Helena, Boulder, Basin, Canyon Creek, and Lincoln Pre-K, Elementary, and Middle School students who experience chronic food insecurity.

 For every $6.00 donated, an average of 10 meals is provided to an individual.